LadyAelita/5e-n1300/en_US/Pages/Journal/Characters/Amanda.md

 ### With Brittany

 > \- I'll beat you next time!
-> \- That's what you've said the last time.
+> \- That's what you said the last time.
 >
 > – *Brittany and Amanda*